 Progression Opportunities and Future Pathways:

-From successful completion of GCSE Art and Design, students could progress on to A level, BTEC or a National Diploma in Art and Design.
-These are offered at local colleges or at The Bourne Academy.
+Following successful completion of GCSE Art and Design, students could progress on to A level, BTEC or a National Diploma in Art and Design.
+These are offered at The Bourne Academy and some other local colleges.

 Additional Information: